 Belmont-Sheffield Music Festival

-Celebrating its 36th year in 2020, the lineup is better than ever, featuring delightful cover bands and unique local music.
+The lineup gets better every year, featuring delightful cover bands and unique local music.

 No tickets are required, but donations are strongly encouraged to benefit the Central Lakeview Merchants Association.